bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/amo-mantra.md

 You’re gonna lose the plot/
 Too late to tell you now/
 One ear and right out the other one/
-Because all you ever do is chant the same old mantra
+Because all you ever do is chant the same old mantra/

 Could I have your attention please/
 It’s time to tap in to your tragedy/